 Funding from the Natural Environment Research Council allowed us to develop the synopses of actions for sustainable production on farmland (such as natural pest regulation, and soil quality) and in aquaculture.

-Three global conservation synopses are currently being produced on the conservation of reptiles, terrestrial invertebrates (Lepidoptera) and corals (selected actions).
+Two global conservation synopses are currently being produced on the conservation of butterflies and moths (Lepidoptera) and corals (selected actions).
 Additional topics are also being added to the synopsis on the control of invasive species.
 We are also currently updating the synopsis on the conservation of birds.